2003 London Champ Car Trophy: Practice and qualifying

 There were three practice sessions preceding the race: two 50-minute sessions on 3 May and a third 75-minute session on the morning of 4 May.
 Manning lapped fastest in the first practice session at 37.953 seconds, ahead of Junqueira and Tracy.
 Tiago Monteiro spun at Surtees corner but avoided damaging his car.
 Fernández caused the session to be suspended when he spun backwards into a tyre barrier at Surtees corner, which caused heavy damage to his car's rear; he was unhurt.
 Tracy led the second practice session, at 37.263 seconds.
 Bourdais finished with the second-fastest time with Alex Tagliani in third.
 Junqueira and Manning were fourth and fifth, their best times two thousandths of a second apart.
 Two red flags came out during the session: the first was for Tracy who spun exiting Druids hairpin, removing the front wing of his car in a collision with a tyre barrier, the second when Tagliani spun at the pit lane entrance midway through practice.

 Qualifying was split into two sessions; both sessions took place on Saturday and Sunday afternoon and lasted 60 minutes with one driver allowed on the track at any time.
 The Saturday qualifying order would be set in reverse of the day's earlier practice sessions with Sunday's running order based on Saturday qualifying results.
-Each driver was allowed four timed laps, and the starting order was determined by their fastest lap times.
+Each driver was allowed a total of six laps, four of which were timed, and the starting order was determined by their fastest lap times.
 One championship point was available to the fastest drivers of both qualifying sessions.
 They were guaranteed to start on the front row of the grid for Monday's race.
 This was the first time this format was used on a road course in CART after drivers voiced concerns over their ability to achieve a lap time without encountering traffic.
 The first qualifying session had track temperatures lower than observed in the morning and drivers could not get the optimum tyre temperature.
 This meant they could only go faster on their final attempts.

 Paul Tracy (pictured in 2009) took his first pole position for three years with a new track record of the Brands Hatch Indy Circuit.